-Module credits 10.00
+10.00

-NQF Level 05
+05

-Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Law Faculty of Natural and Agricultural Sciences
+Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Law Faculty of Natural and Agricultural Sciences

-Prerequisites No prerequisites.
+No prerequisites.

-Contact time 4 lectures per week
+4 lectures per week

-Language of tuition Module is presented in English
+Module is presented in English

-Department Accounting
+Accounting

-Period of presentation Semester 1
+Semester 1

 The nature and function of accounting; the development of accounting; financial position; financial result; the recording process; processing of accounting data; treatment of VAT; elementary income statement and balance sheet; flow of documents; accounting systems; introduction to internal control and internal control measures; bank reconciliations; control accounts; adjustments; financial statements of a sole proprietorship; the accounting framework.